daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 ) TO 'client.csv' (DELIMITER ',', HEADER TRUE);
 ```

+## Step 5: Retrieve Distinct Days

+Run the following SQL query to retrieve distinct days from the bank_marketing table.
+As this would be use in the creation of new columns, let us see it's unique data.

 ```sql
 SELECT DISTINCT day
 FROM 'bank_marketing.csv';
 ```

+## Step 6: Retrieve Distinct Month

+Run the following SQL query to retrieve distinct months from the `bank_marketing` table.
+Same with this column too for the creation of a new column called `last_contact_date` later on the guide.

 ```sql
 SELECT DISTINCT month
 FROM 'bank_marketing.csv';
 ```

+## Step 7: Export Campaign Data to CSV

+Run the following SQL query to export campaign data to a CSV file named `campaign.csv`

 ```sql
 COPY (